psrinivasan96/p8105_hw2_ps3414/p8105_hw2_rmd.md

 3 datasets.
 Also tells us how much total weight of trash was collected by Mr. Trash Wheel, Professor Trash Wheel and the Gwynnda Trash Wheel collectively.
-Additionally, it also shows all the different material that was collected.

-1. Number of observations in the resulting dataset: 1755
+Additionally, it also shows all the different material that was collected such as polystrene, cigarette butts, glass bottles, plastic bags, wrappers and sport balls.
+There was a total of 1755 observations in the combined data set, with 16 key variables.
+Other key information gained from this data:

-2. Number of key variables: 16

-3. Total weight collected by Professor Trash wheel: 3750.2
+Total weight collected by Professor Trash wheel = 3750.2

 ### Problem 3